-Q. How did May become the month dedicated to the Blessed Mother?
+Q. How did October become a month dedicated to Mary, the Blessed Virgin?

 A. Here’s a reply from Father Reginald Martin:

 Both October and May lay a claim as “Mary’s month,” and her connection to October is easy to grasp — Oct.
 7 is the feast of the Holy Rosary, the anniversary of the 1571 Battle of Lepanto.

 This naval encounter was a response to Ottoman Turkish aggression against Christian merchants in Cyprus.
 When the Ottomans broke their word, to allow Christians to leave safely, Pope Pius V helped gather a multinational naval fleet that faced a much larger Ottoman force at Lepanto, in the Gulf of Corinth.